 1. Focus on the Top 20 Percent of Your Customers

-An excellent strategy for growing your business is to surprise, delight, and excite your biggest supporters.
+An excellent strategy for growing your company is to surprise, delight, and excite your biggest supporters.
 Doing so keeps the momentum in your business rolling.
-Consider what would happen if a business put 80 percent more effort into pleasing the top 20 percent of its customers.
+Consider what would happen if an organization put 80 percent more effort into pleasing the top 20 percent of its customers.
 How would this change the number of repeat sales, referrals, and overall profits?